 - Mr. Local History honors Far Hills

-The above history was originally written by Bedminster Township Historian ANNE O’BRIEN, which appeared in the Bernardsville News on October 23, 1987.
+Some of the above history research was written initially by Bedminster Township Historian ANNE O’BRIEN and appeared in the Bernardsville News on October 23, 1987.
 Mrs. O’Brien died on October 10, 1987.
 The Mr. Local History Project provided additional research, photos, clarifications, and a general update to her work.
-We miss you Anne!
+We miss you, Anne!

 Far Hills had its own defense plant during WWII.
 The L V Ludlow hardware and lumber company manufactured wooden ammo boxes for the war effort.